neil-edelman/boxes/readme.md

 ![Example of trie.](doc/trie.png)

-A [&lt;T&gt;trie](#user-content-tag-754a10a5) is a prefix\-tree, digital\-tree, or trie: an ordered set or map of immutable key strings allowing easy prefix queries\.
+A [&lt;T&gt;trie](#user-content-tag-754a10a5) is a prefix\-tree, digital\-tree, or trie: an ordered set or map of immutable key strings allowing efficient prefix queries\.
 The strings used here are any encoding with a byte null\-terminator, including [modified UTF-8](https://en.wikipedia.org/wiki/UTF-8#Modified_UTF-8)\.

 The implementation is as [Morrison, 1968 PATRICiA](https://scholar.google.ca/scholar?q=Morrison%2C+1968+PATRICiA): a compact [binary radix trie](https://en.wikipedia.org/wiki/Radix_tree), only storing the where the key bits are different\.
 It uses some B\-tree techniques described in [Bayer, McCreight, 1972 Large](https://scholar.google.ca/scholar?q=Bayer%2C+McCreight%2C+1972+Large) for grouping the nodes in a compact, cache\-friendly manner\.